EmilDimanchev/EmilDim.github.io/_pages/phd.md

 permalink: /phd/
 classes: wide
 ---
-My PhD investigated risk allocation problems in electricity markets, their consequences for societal climate goals, and their implications for public policy.
+My PhD investigated the ability of electricity markets to incentivize socially-optimal investment decisions, and the implications of long-term contracting problems for low-carbon energy systems.
 My [thesis](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3165055) consisted of four papers focusing on the following questions:

 * How do investments in power system technologies depend on market risk and the incompleteness of long-term contracting in liberalized power markets, and what implications does this have for power system emissions?
 [Open access link](https://doi.org/10.1016/j.eneco.2024.107639)
 * How do [climate policy effects](https://doi.org/10.32866/001c.94993) change when risk markets are incomplete?